 3. Remove friction by tackling the buyer’s psychological resistance.

 Some companies make the process of buying things online, really, really difficult.

-This tends to happen if a checkout page has too many points of friction, which cause potential customers to feel overwhelmed and in a hurry to click the back button.
+This tends to happen if a checkout page has too many points of friction, which causes potential customers to feel overwhelmed and in a hurry to click the back button.